CamC2V: Context-aware Controllable Video Generation: Experiments

 \paragraph{Dataset} The RealEstate10K~\cite{realestate10k} comprises approximately 70K video clips at 720p of static scenes depicting indoor and outdoor house tours.
 The clips are annotated with camera extrinsic and intrinsic values obtained through the ORB-SLAM2~\cite{orbslam2} pipeline.
 Additionally, we use the captions provided by the authors of CameraCtrl~\cite{cameractrl}.
 The video clips are then center-cropped to a size of $256\times 256$ and clipped to short frames of length $16$ with a stride sampled between 1 and 10.

 \paragraph{Metrics} We evaluate our method with respect to generative quality, the faithfullness to the provided context and the camera trajectory.
-Firstly, to ensure improved visual quality we report the Frechet Video Distance (FVD)~\cite{fvd}.
+Firstly, to ensure improved video fidelity we report the Frechet Video Distance (FVD)~\cite{fvd} using the evaluation protocols from VideoGPT~\citep{yan2021videogptvideogenerationusing} and StyleGAN~\citep{karras2019stylebasedgeneratorarchitecturegenerative}.
 To ensure the faithfulness with respect to the additional context, we evaluate the pixel-wise mean squared error (MSE) and the Structural Similarity Index (SSIM)~\cite{ssim} independently for each timestep.

 Finally, to examine the generated camera trajectory we follow the evaluation paradigm proposed by CameraCtrl and CamI2V.
-Using the structure-from-motion pipeline GLOMAP~\cite{glomap}, we estimated the camera rotation $\tilde{R}_i$ and translation $\tilde{T}_i$ for each camera $i$ and compute the independent rotation and translation errors, \emph{RotErr} and \emph{TransErr} respectively, as well as the combined element-wise error \emph{CamMC}:
+Using GLOMAP~\cite{glomap}, we estimate the camera rotation $\tilde{R}_i$ and translation $\tilde{T}_i$ for each camera $i$ over $5$ trials and compute the independent rotation and translation errors, \emph{RotErr} and \emph{TransErr} respectively, as well as the combined element-wise error \emph{CamMC}:

-To counteract the randomness of GLOMAP, we follow the scheme to average the metrics over successful runs out of 5 trials.
-All metrics are computed on a subset consisting of videos extending over a duration of over $30$ seconds to ensure sufficient additional context to be sampled from and prevent avoid sampling to close to the $16$ frame clip.
+All metrics are computed on a subset consisting of videos extending over a duration of over $30$ seconds to ensure sufficient additional context to be sampled from and avoid sampling to close to the $16$ frame clip.

-\paragraph{Implementation Details} Our model builds on DynamiCrafter with inserted camera control from CamI2V.
-Training is initialized from CamI2V checkpoints at 50K iterations, freezing all parameters except for our \emph{Context-aware Encoder}.
-We train for 50K iterations at a resolution of $256 \times 256$, using the Adam optimizer with a fixed learning rate of $1\times 10^{-4}$ and a batch size of $64$.
-Following the baseline, we chose \textsc{Lightning} as our training framework with mixed-precision using DeepSpeed ZeRo-1 on 4 NVIDIA A100 GPUs for approximately 7 days.
-For comparison to the baseline methods we use the re-implementations of MotionCtrl~\cite{motionctrl} and CameraCtrl~\cite{cameractrl} provided by the authors of CamI2V.
+\paragraph{Implementation Details} Initialized from CamI2V checkpoints, freezing all parameters except for our \emph{Context-aware Encoder}, we train for 50K iterations at a resolution of $256 \times 256$, using the Adam optimizer with a fixed learning rate of $1\times 10^{-4}$ and a batch size of $64$.
+Using \textsc{Lightning} as our training framework with mixed-precision using DeepSpeed ZeRo-1 on 4 NVIDIA A100 GPUs, training takes approximately 7 days.
+For comparison, we use the re-implementations of MotionCtrl~\cite{motionctrl} and CameraCtrl~\cite{cameractrl} provided by the authors of CamI2V.
 We sample 1-4 context frames uniformly from the complete videos during training.
-For fairness, during evaluation we only sample from outside the $16$ frames window to be generated.